theogroup/ogroup.net/src/_drafts/clutch-announces-top-creative-design-and-development-companies-in-new-york-city-for-2018.md

       The leading agencies in New York are as follows:

-      Creative Agencies: The Miller Group, Constructive, Your Majesty, The O Group, Gigante, Vaz Partners, Tronvig Group, Piro, 3Q Digital, Definition 6, Jungle Communications, Inc., Greater Than One, Eventige Media Group, The Byne Group
+      **Creative Agencies:** The Miller Group, Constructive, Your Majesty, **The O Group**, Gigante, Vaz Partners, Tronvig Group, Piro, 3Q Digital, Definition 6, Jungle Communications, Inc., Greater Than One, Eventige Media Group, The Byne Group

-      Logo Designers: GreyBox Creative, OrangeYouGlad, LLC, Transfuture, Infinia Group, The O Group, SmartNet Solutions, Studio Simpatico, Studio Sanderson, L+R, The Forest Studio, Forest Studio, Bionic Egg, nextbracket,
+      **Logo Designers:** GreyBox Creative, OrangeYouGlad, LLC, Transfuture, Infinia Group, **The O Group**, SmartNet Solutions, Studio Simpatico, Studio Sanderson, L+R, The Forest Studio, Forest Studio, Bionic Egg, nextbracket,

       &nbsp;

-      It’s free to get listed on Clutch.
-However, only the leading companies in each industry are recognized as leaders.
-New companies and reviews are added to Clutch daily.

       &nbsp;

-      Clutch’s research is ongoing.
-For a chance to be featured as one of Clutch’s 2019 New York Leaders, apply now.
-Getting listed is a simple, two-step process that takes less than 20 minutes.

-      &nbsp;

-      These results are a snapshot of Clutch’s Leaders Matrices on March 19, 2018.
-These rankings may change daily and currently may not be reflected on Clutch’s website.

-      See the full research below.

-      &nbsp;
     single_image:
     quote: >-
-      “The creative and development spaces are fast-moving fields,” said Clutch Business Analyst Alaina Stevenson.
-“The ability to develop and design digital products and please clients is impressive.
-Congratulations to the 204 companies that have stayed on the cutting-edge of technology and continue to deliver outstanding services to their clients.”
+      New York city is home to many of the world’s leading creative agencies.
+At The O Group, we separate ourselves from the pack with the depth and quality of our work.
+We help brands develop a clear point of view.
+    video:
+      video_id:
+      video_width:
+      video_height:
+  - text_markdown: >-
+      We could not be more thrilled about being included in Clutch’s press release, and we know it would not be possible without the great partners we collaborate with everyday.
+    single_image:
+    quote:
     video:
       video_id:
       video_width: